Friends of the Bog - Lyra LP

 Hometown: Chicago, IL

-Sounds Like: Edward Sharpe and the Magnetic Zeros, Fleetwood Mac, Fleet Foxes
+Sounds Like: Edward Sharpe and the Magnetic Zeros, Fleetwood Mac, Neutral Milk Hotel

 Friends of the Bog combines the raucous folk-punk of DIY bands like The Violent Femmes and Neutral Milk Hotel with the gentle parlour sound of classic Americana outfits like The Carter Family and The Weavers.

 Founded by six real-life friends in the winter of 2015, the band quickly progressed from playing variety shows around Chicago to recording their debut EP with Steve Albini.
 Their thoughtful, evocative lyrics are balanced by intricate arrangements and energetic, theatrical live performances.

 In Chicago, Friends of the Bog has headlined shows at Schuba’s, Martyr’s, Beat Kitchen, and Quencher’s, among others.
 Nationally, the band has taken its music to stages in Minneapolis, Detroit, Gambier, New York, Philadelphia, and Washington, D.C.